-And 40% don’t do pre-employment drug screening (2010 SHRM survey).
+And 40% of companies don’t have a drug testing policy for pre-employment screening (2010 SHRM survey).
 Bad idea.
-In fact, random testing of existing employees is a better deterrent than pre-employment testing.
+In fact, a drug testing policy that includes random testing of existing employees is a better deterrent than pre-employment testing.
 You can study for the pre-employment test.

 In a small company, mistakes, accidents, absenteeism, etc. are a lot more painful than they are for larger companies.
 An accident or workers comp claim can be devastating.
 The owner of this company recognized that, and —with our help —introduced a random drug testing program.